-If you were inspired to create a war room or war room space after reading our blog; Why You Need A War Room, then get ready.
-We’re about to help you take your prayer life to a new level, with scriptures to prepare you for spiritual battle.
+If you were inspired to create a War Room but not sure what to do next, we got you covered with 5 War Room Scriptures!
+Take your prayer life to a new level with war room scriptures to prepare you for spiritual battle.

 We keep this verse posted on our wall to remind us that while we are going before the Father in prayer, our prayers must line up with His word and His will.

 There’s a devotional we keep in our war room called Sparkling Gems.
-While we were praying and reading this morning, there was a statement the author wrote that brings clarity to what we just mentioned about John 14:14.
+While we were praying and reading this morning, there was a statement the author wrote that brings clarity to John 14:14.

 God is so good!
 He always confirms what He places on our heart to share with our readers!

 Jesus set the example of how we should pray in the Lord’s Prayer found in Matthew 6.
-You will notice that He tells us, when we pray, we need to ask God to forgive us for our sins, and examine our own heart, forgiving anyone who may have hurt us.
+Jesus tells us, when we pray, ask God to forgive us for our sins, examine our own heart, and forgive anyone who may have hurt us.

 Unforgiveness, can hinder our prayers, so it’s important that before we petition the Lord for anything, we must take the time to make sure our heart is right with God and with others.

 Remember when we are praying, we are fighting spiritual battles that take place in our everyday life.
-Like an army getting ready for war, we must enter our War Room to get our war plans and put on our armor from the Lord.
-As this will help us prepare for battle.
+Like an army getting ready for war, we must prepare for battle.
+Which means we need to get our war plans and put on our armor from the Lord.

 This scripture reminds us that our battles are not in the natural-against people.
 Rather, our battles are spiritual, and need to be fought in the spirit.

-It doesn’t matter where you live around the world, God’s instructions for us to pray for those in authority applies to everyone.
+It doesn’t matter where you live, God’s instructions for us to pray for those in authority applies to everyone.
 Whether we like those in authority or not, as Christians, we have an obligation to pray for them.

-We keep a world map on the wall in our war room as a reminder to pray for all of those in authority around the world, not just those in the United States!
-We also wrote John 3:16 on our map, as a reminder that God so loved the world, He gave His only-begotten son so they can have eternal life.
+We keep a world map on the wall as a reminder to pray for all of those in authority around the world!
+John 3:16 is also written as a reminder that God so loved the world, He gave His only-begotten son so they can have eternal life.

-This encourages us to pray not only for those in authority but for others around the world to come to know Jesus Christ; even when we hear of the bad things happening in this world.
+This encourages us to pray not only for those in authority but for others around the world to come to know Jesus Christ.

-“And the Lord restored Job’s losses when he prayed for his friends.
-Indeed the Lord gave Job twice as much as he had before. ~ Job 42:10 (NKJV)
+Job 42:10 (NKJV) “And the Lord restored Job’s losses when he prayed for his friends.
+Indeed the Lord gave Job twice as much as he had before.”

 We love the story of Job and how God restored him.
 This is one of our favorite verses in the book of Job.
-Because it shows us how Job took his eyes and his prayers off himself; and stood in the gap for others.
+Because it showed how Job took his prayers off himself; and stood in the gap for others.

-As much was we can and know how to pray for ourselves; it is even more important to pray for others.
+As much as we pray for ourselves; it is even more important to pray for others.
 And this scripture reminds us to pray for others who have a need.

 In The End

 Don’t feel any pressure that your wall needs to be filled to start praying.
 You only need to start praying!
-These 5 scriptures are just the beginning to what God will give you to expand your prayers during your time with Him.
+These scriptures are just the beginning to what God will give you during your time with Him.

 So, we ask you, now that you meet Him, what are praying for?